Ongoma/Pulling-Data/README.md

-# Uchumi-Hey this is not for uchumi spmkt but it is just my crap I was testing something and it happened that I used uchumi,if you are a beginner you can use it to learn pulling of data from database.
+# it is just my crap I was testing something and it happened that I used uchumi,if you are a beginner you can use it to learn pulling of data from database.